 ALL Health Data documentation and other required documents must be submitted before program begins

-Applications without a complete essay or missing paperwork will not be considered for scholarship funding
+Applications without a complete essay or any required documents missing will not be considered for scholarship funding

 To complete the program, participants must attend all classroom sessions (including assignments, texbook readings, and engagement in class discussion and activities), complete CPR and Vital Signs Trainings (included in the program), complete the four-day CDSM Certificate Training, and complete 130 service hours in the community.